-- 1. THAT in the first instance, monitoring of consented activities in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
+- 1. THAT in the first instance, monitoring of consented activities in the 2022-2023 year continue at the same level as in 2021-2022. - 2.
 THAT the Company expedites the plugging and abandonment of the Waihapa-7A well. - 3.
-THAT prior to the commencement of any further injection at the Waihapa-D wellsite that a groundwater bore be installed to monitor groundwater quality. - 4.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 5.
-THAT the option for a review of resource consents in June 2021, as set out in the respective consent conditions not be exercised.
+THAT should there be issues with environmental or administrative performance in 2022-2023, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 4.
+THAT the option for a review of the remaining resource consents in June 2023, as set out in the respective consent conditions not be exercised.